How to Calculate Fast Food Profit Margin and Maximize Profits

 Cost of Goods Sold (COGS)

 Tracking your COGS regularly helps ensure that food cost percentages remain within an acceptable range, usually around 25% to 35% for fast food operations.
-Going above this threshold can put significant pressure on margins, requiring immediate attention to menu pricing and supplier negotiations.
+Many operators use expense tracking software to monitor COGS in real time.

 Operating Expenses

 Operating expenses include rent, utilities, payroll, insurance, and equipment maintenance.
 Unlike food costs, these expenses often remain relatively fixed, but they still weigh heavily on profitability.
-A small increase in rent or energy bills can eat into your margins quickly if not balanced with sales growth.

 Labor Costs

 Labor costs are one of the largest expenses for fast food businesses, often representing 25% to 35% of sales revenue.
 This includes wages, benefits, training, and payroll taxes.
-Poor scheduling or high turnover can drive labor costs higher and reduce net margins significantly.

 Step-by-Step Process to Calculate Profit Margin